 So what is an Autonomous Mobile Robot?
-Autonomous Mobile Robots are freely operating devices which can be quickly trained to perform a broad variety of material movement tasks.
+Autonomous Mobile Robots are freely operating material handling devices which can be quickly trained to perform a broad variety of material movement tasks.
 The AMR uses a sophisticated mix of sensors and cameras to ‘see’, and powerful obstacle detection artificial intelligence enables it to safely operate independent of human guidance.
 The AMR’s action can be triggered by user input (a barcode, button press, or RFID signal), and will proceed to perform the task as directed.
-Examples of tasks for warehouse robotics might include pallet movement, warehouse case or rack movement, support for human workers in picking and order fulfillment, ‘virtual conveyor belt’ functionality, or removal of trash/recycling.
+Examples of tasks for warehouse robotics might include pallet movement, warehouse case or rack movement, support for human workers in picking and order fulfillment, material handling, ‘virtual conveyor belt’ functionality, or removal of trash/recycling.

 Autonomous Mobile Robots, on the other hand, do not require wires or magnetic strips to be installed in the facility.
-Truly autonomous, the AMR provides flexible automation of critical supply chain workflows.
+Truly autonomous, the AMR provides flexible industrial automation of critical supply chain workflows.
 If its preferred path is blocked by obstacles, the AMR can find a new path.
 Also, AMRs can quickly be assigned new tasks and routes without modifications to the physical infrastructure of the plant.
 AMRs will also meet safety requirements – they are able to safely work alongside people, maintaining a situational awareness which enables the robots to avoid hazards.

 When To Consider Autonomous Mobile Robots

 The Autonomous Mobile Robot market is growing very fast as companies seek gains through warehouse automation.
 AMR deployments aren’t the solution in every case, but they can be extremely impactful in situations where:

 - Labor shortages and rising costs for material handling are concerning to you

 - You have frequently repeated movements of items or materials